 The temporary order hearing is the first time the Court will learn specific details regarding your specific case from both parties.
 I cannot stress the importance of contacting a divorce attorney prior to the temporary order hearing.
 Issues decided at a temporary order hearing, although temporary and not final, can impact how your case proceeds, what you are required to do, and ultimately the final decision in your case.
 It is crucial that the Court hears your side of the story and is able to consider your evidence and position at the temporary order hearing.

 At the temporary order hearing the Judge will decide temporary conservatorship of the children, a temporary possession schedule for the children, make decisions regarding child support, medical support and any other issues regarding the children that need to be addressed prior to a final hearing in your case.
-The Judge will also make decisions regarding temporary possession of property, such as the marital residence, cars, bank accounts and how the bills of the marriage will be paid while the divorce is pending.
+The Judge will also make decisions regarding temporary possession of the property, such as the marital residence, cars, bank accounts and how the bills of the marriage will be paid while the divorce is pending.
 It is not uncommon to hear a Judge refer to the temporary orders as a band-aide in your case.
 Temporary orders are meant to preserve the property, protect the children and property, and avoid additional conflict arising during the pendency of the divorce as far as the day to day issues are concerned.
 If you have been served with a divorce petition including temporary restraining order and notice of hearing for temporary orders contact me as soon as possible so we can discuss the best strategy for your case and the initial hearing.
-As a local Tyler Divorce Attorney I am familiar with each court in Smith County.
+As a local Divorce Attorney in Tyler, I am familiar with each court in Smith County.

 What Comes Next?

 Upon completion of the temporary order hearing, the next step in your case will be gathering the information needed to move towards finalizing your divorce.
-This can be done by sending formal written discovery requests to your spouse, which is a list of questions to answer and also specific questions requiring production of documents.
+This can be done by sending formal written discovery requests to your spouse, which is a list of questions to answer and also specific questions requiring the production of documents.
 Sometimes this can be accomplished by reaching an agreement between parties through the attorneys to exchange information and documents informally.
 It is important that we discuss and decide what specific information is needed in your case, and what is the best way to obtain the information.
-Additionally, in certain cases it may be necessary to take the deposition of a party or a person who has information needed for the case.
+Additionally, in certain cases, it may be necessary to take the deposition of a party or a person who has the information needed for the case.
 A deposition is an opportunity for your Tyler Divorce Attorney to ask questions of the other party or a person who may have needed information under oath.

 Mediation and Informal Settlement

 Once we have obtained all the information necessary for your case, the next step is typically mediation.
 I have had a number of cases that were resolved before a trial was necessary.
 Many cases settle in what is called mediation.
-Most Judges require cases pending in their Court go to mediation before a final trial can be held.
+Most Judges require cases pending in their Court to go to mediation before a final trial can be held.
 Mediation can last between 4-8 hours.
 Each party is required to meet at a mediator’s office or another agreed location in an attempt to reach an amicable resolution.
 A mediator is an attorney with family law experience, who is neutral to your case.
 A mediator does not have any vested interest in the matter.
 The mediator will point out strengths and weaknesses in the case to both parties.
-One of the great benefits of mediation is you have another lawyer who is not involved in your case on a day to day basis and the mediator may be able to suggest possible resolution to certain issues or offer alternative solutions.
+One of the great benefits of mediation is you have another lawyer who is not involved in your case on a day to day basis and the mediator may be able to suggest a possible resolution to certain issues or offer alternative solutions.
 Another great benefit is that you and your spouse have more control in mediation as to what resolutions can be reached.
 You will have more limited resolutions when the Judge decides your case.
 Mediation can be a great tool in concluding a divorce without the cost or necessity of trial.
 If an agreement is reached at mediation then a written agreement, which is called a mediated settlement agreement, will be drafted that outlines the terms of the agreement and it will be signed by the parties and their attorneys.
 The mediated settlement agreement is irrevocable absent very specific circumstances, such as fraud or duress used in obtaining the agreement.
-If your case is settled at mediation, then a final decree of divorce will be drafted that incorporates the agreements of the parties.
+If your case is settled at a mediation, then a final decree of divorce will be drafted that incorporates the agreements of the parties.
 Following the mediation agreement, the parties may have to attend Court to “prove-up” the agreement to the Judge and have the Judge sign the final decree of divorce.

 Another avenue that can be explored in some cases is the informal settlement process.
 This could include sending a settlement proposal in writing to the other party or possibly have a settlement meeting with the attorneys and parties to attempt to reach an agreement.
 This can also be a helpful tool in the right case in resolving the case without incurring the cost of mediation.
 It is important to discuss the available options for attempting resolution of the case with your attorney so the best decision can be made on how to proceed.